MicrosoftDocs/sdk-api/sdk-api-src/content/werapi/ns-werapi-wer_exception_information.md

 ### -field bClientPointers

 A process (calling process) can provide error reporting functionality for another process (client process).
-If this member is <b>TRUE</b>, the exception pointer is located inside the  address space of the client process.
-If this member is <b>FALSE</b>, the exception pointer is located inside the address space of the calling process.
+If this member is **TRUE**, the exception pointer is located inside the  address space of the client process.
+If this member is **FALSE**, the exception pointer is located inside the address space of the calling process.

 ## -see-also